-The ornate façade of the dispensary has been lovingly renovated with the name ‘Braddock’s Dispensary’ still proudly displayed on the building and on the window (fittingly, in gold painted letters).
+The ornate façade of the dispensary has been lovingly renovated, with the name ‘Braddock’s Dispensary’ still proudly displayed on the building and on the window (fittingly, in gold-painted letters).

 Bruce Reynolds, a successful local businessman, brought this wonderful heritage building back to life in January 2019.

-Thankfully, Bruce has let the architecture speak for itself and has complemented it with a minimalist, but cozy, interior décor.
+Thankfully, Bruce has let the architecture speak for itself and has complemented it with a minimalist but cozy interior décor.

-Bruce has lived and worked around the area for many years and suddenly decided to set up a café next door to his other businesses.
+Bruce has lived and worked around the area for many years and suddenly decided to set up a café next to his other businesses.

-Having your own good coffee place right next door has got to be one of the smartest ideas yet!
+Having your good coffee place right next door has got to be one of the smartest ideas yet!

-Bruce admitted that initially he didn’t know much about coffee but learned very quickly.
+Bruce admitted that he didn’t know much about coffee initially but learned very quickly.
 His passion for the building, its history, and now his coffee is obvious.

-Bruce explained that Northbridge has hard water (which contains relatively high amounts of calcium and magnesium) so water filtration is essential.
+Bruce explained that Northbridge has hard water (which contains relatively high amounts of calcium and magnesium), so water filtration is essential.